Bob Hart

 unframed

-These paintings are sold in the artist's handmade wood frames
+These paintings are shown in the artist's handmade wood frames

 THE LITTLE GUY